 On March 20, 2012 BAMN leader Yvette Felarca slammed the political witchhunt against her and other Occupy Cal protesters, after being arraigned and issued a stay-away order to be more than 100 yards away from UC-Berkeley campus and all UC property.
-(Video and transcript below.)
+(Video

 YVETTE FELARCA: My name is Yvette Felarca, and I’m with BAMN.
 I’m one of the 13 people who’s been charged by the District Attorney and also by the UC-Berkeley administration.

 I want to make clear that this is a political witchhunt that’s being leveled against me and the other defendants, but also the entire movement.
 These are absolutely politically-motivated charges that we’re demanding be dropped now.

 This is an attack on the rights of this movement, of students, of the community to continue to fight for the future and existence of a public university system.

 I am proud to have stood on November 9 in defense of public education, against the fee hikes, for the right of black and Latino students and Native American students to have an equal access to the University, for the right of immigrant students to have an equal right to go to a public university system in the state where they grew up.
 These are right and just demands that we fought for, and we intend to keep fighting for them.

 The stay-away orders that were issued against myself and other students who have been charged are clearly politically-motivated attacks on free speech and political activities at the home of the Free Speech Movement which is UC-Berkeley’s reputation.
 For students and community organizers like myself to be issued stay-away orders on that campus is nothing but an attempt to try to censor our right to criticize policies by the administration and by the governor to attack public education and to censor our ability and right to organize on the basis of defending public education.